Skelly-gg/skelly-app/README.md

 # Installation

-Installing package using npm:
+Installing the package using npm:

 ```
 npm install skelly-app
 ```

-Installing repository using git and trying demo react app:
+Installing the repository using git and launching the demo react app:

 ```
 git clone https://github.com/Skelly-gg/skelly-app.git

 cd skelly-app

 npm install

 npm run demo

 start .\dist\index.html

 ```

-You can also test the [demo online](https://skelly.gg/demo).
+You can also play with the [demo](https://skelly.gg/demo) online.

 # Integration

 ## GraphQL

-Fetching profiles using GraphQL:
+Here is how you can fetch profiles using GraphQL:

 ```
 import { getProfile, getProfiles } from "skelly-app";